MicrosoftDocs/learn/learn-pr/startups/validate-idea/includes/2-articulate-idea.md

 The gains in the top right-hand quadrant will be the ones you should focus your attention on.

+## Task: Identify pains and gains

-**Task:** Create a Customer Pains Matrix and a Customer Gains Matrix for your target customer.
+Create a Customer Pains Matrix and a Customer Gains Matrix for your target customer.
 Go and talk to some customers and populate the matrices with the pains and gains they've told you about.
 Which pains or gains do you think you should try to address?

 Hopefully by completing this quick task you'll get a feel for whether your product is viewed by customers as more of a pain reliever or a gain creator.
 This information will be extremely useful when it comes to writing copy for your website or anywhere else that you describe your product and its value proposition.

-### Case study: Tylenol
+## Case study: Tylenol

 Let's use Tylenol as a brief case study to help us delve deeper into pains and gains.
 Tylenol is of course a literal pain reliever and the job it's doing for the customer taking away a physical pain.
 At its most basic, the value proposition for Tylenol is pain relief.